jjchurch03/RoboboatTest/Comp_2024/README.md

 ## Folders

-- GPS_Related_Tasks: Tasks 1, 2, and 8 will be stored here.
+- GPS_Related_Tasks: Tasks 1, 2, 3, (if we do 5) and 8 will be stored here.
 Unless we want to do what a paid group did over years in a month we need ROS2 driver so this will be the ros2 workspace.
 If anything else needs a waypoint please put it here and Barbee will work on it.
 - Indiv_Tasks: This is where Tasks that are finished will go that do not require GPS implementation.

 ## Tasks to be done overall for Competition (Add as needed and delete from list below when finished)